semrush/intergalactic/website/docs2/components/skeleton/skeleton.md

 - For small-sized illustrations like user pictures or advertising previews, show a skeleton "bone" corresponding to the illustration size, and immediately replace it with the actual illustration upon loading.

-@table-caption Skeleton for small illustrations
+Table: Skeleton for small illustrations

 | Step                                 | Appearance example        |
 | ------------------------------------ | ------------------------- |